 Treatment of ectopic pregnancy

-Ectopic pregnancy is not safe for the mother.
+Ectopic pregnancy is not safe for the mother and can be life-threatening if you do not get immediate treatment.

 Methotrexate is a drug that inhibits the growth of rapidly dividing cells, such as ectopic mass cells.